johnsellin93/grab/README.md

 > You are not copying results.
 You are exporting context.

-grab is a terminal tool for rapid repository context extraction during AI-assisted debugging and codebase analysis.
+grab turns repository exploration into a deterministic workflow for building AI-ready context from large codebases.

 It combines `ripgrep`, `sed`, and clipboard/tmux workflows into deterministic code-context extraction.